 Program Description Ever wondered about the birds that migrate through your town each year, or what separates a blackbird from a blue jay?
 Come with us to a bird banding station and talk to real ornithologists from the Bird Conservancy of the Rockies and Denver Museum of Nature & Science while they catch birds in giant mist nets, study and observe each bird, and safely release them back into the wild.
 More than 100 species of birds have been safely captured and released at this banding station.
 Now you can see first-hand the techniques scientists use to conduct research about these amazing creatures.
 Broadcasting live from the field at Barr Lake if weather permits.
-Grades All grades Date and Times Wednesday, October 9 at 8 a.m., 9 a.m., 10 a.m., 11 a.m.
+Grades Recommended for Grades 4-12, but all Grades welcome.
+Date and Times Wednesday, October 9 at 8 a.m., 9 a.m., 10 a.m., 11 a.m.
 All times are Mountain Time.
 Program Length 45 minutes Cost Participating in this electronic field trip is FREE at this time.
 Equipment requirements Desktop Software - computer connected to the internet with a webcam, external microphone, and external speakers.
 Museum will provide software application.
 Please plan to test two weeks in advance of your scheduled program.